 I began research the traditional musics of Thailand in 1994, after encountering them at the Smithsonian American Folklife Festival in Washington, D.C.
 The instruments on which I have concentrated are the khaen and the ranaat ek, the principle xylophone of the Thai classical tradition.
 I studied khaen with Molam Ratri Srivilai in Khon Kaen, Northeast Thailand and Jarernchai Chonpairot in Mahasarakham University, and ranaat ek with Ajarn Panya Roongruang, of Kasetsart University.
 I also studied music and Thai language at Wat Thai, D.C. in Washington D.C.
 I have taught Thai music at the Thai Buddhist Temple of San Diego, and have been a Visiting Professor at Mahasarakham University in Northeast Thailand, and I have lectured at Mahidol University and Kasetart University in Bangkok about my compositions for Thai instruments.

 I have composed solo and ensemble works for the khaen which build on the foundation of traditional techniques and musical principles and extend into the contemporary Western idiom.
-I have also collaborated with Marcelo Radulovich (hurdy-gurdy, post-production), Charles Curtis (cello) and Scott Walton (contrabass) as Gunther's Grass, to explore drone-based improvisation on acoustic instruments (hear Gunther's Grass on the CD Never in the Future That Dawned Earlier On and Bastille Day and Other Lullabies).
+I have also collaborated with Marcelo Radulovich (hurdy-gurdy, post-production) as Gunther's Grass, to explore drone-based improvisation on acoustic instruments with many guest artists (hear Gunther's Grass on the CDs Never in the Future That Dawned Earlier On and Bastille Day and Other Lullabies).

 In order to promote the khaen as a concert instrument and develop new repertoire, I am soliciting new works from composers.
 To aid composers unfamiliar with the instrument, I have prepared a brief guide which may be freely downloaded and shared.
 A newly revised version from August, 2009 is available now.
 DOWNLOAD KHAEN GUIDE FOR COMPOSERS.

 In Spring, 2011, I presented a solo khaen recital New Musical Geographies, at various locations in the U.S. The recital featured a number of works written for me, including new pieces by Jeff Herriott, David Loeb, Matthew Welch and Sidney Marquez Boquiren.
 I have presented versions of this recital in the U.S., Singapore, Thailand and Malaysia, including at the Thailand International Composition Festival.